 ringbp is an R package that provides methods to simulate infectious disease transmission in the presence of contact tracing.
-It was initially developed to support a paper written in early 2020 to assess the feasibility of controlling COVID-19.
-For more details on the methods implemented here, see the associated paper.
+It was based on an Ebola transmission model with ring vaccination (Kucharski et al. 2016).
+The ringbp model was initially developed to support a paper written in early 2020 to assess the feasibility of controlling COVID-19 (Hellewell et al. 2020).

 Installation